hilbix/tino/howto/firefox.md

 ## Remove close button on all TABs

+> This is probably outdated, see TL;DR above for update

 FF56++ (until Mozilla decides to change it .. again .. and again .. as usual):

 ```
 for a in "$HOME"/.mozilla/firefox*/*;
 do